Tanks of China: Type 69/79

 One Soviet T-62 tank was disabled and captured by the People's Liberation Army during the 1969 Battle of Zhenbao Island.
 The T-62 (No. 545) was hit by a rocket-propelled grenade fired from the Type-56 (Chinese copy of RPG-2) RPG launcher on the morning of 15 March 1969 during a PLA counterattack.
 On 16 March 1969, the Soviets entered the island to collect their dead.
 The Chinese held their fire.
 On 17 March 1969, the Soviets tried to recover the disabled T-62 from the island, but their effort was repelled by Chinese artillery.
 On 21 March, the Soviets sent a demolition team attempting to destroy the tank.
 The Chinese opened fire and thwarted the Soviets.
 The tank was later sunk in the frozen Ussuri (Wusuli) River to avoid being captured and studied by the Chinese Army.
 On April, with the help of divers of the Chinese navy, the PLA pulled the T-62 tank onshore.
+This tank was later studied, and the information gathered from those studies was used for the development of the Type 69 main battle tank.
 The tank was later given to the Chinese Military Museum.
-This tank was later studied, and the information gathered from those studies was used for the development of the Type 69 main battle tank.